goshalas benefited

 Our response was the GSTAR Model.
 It’s a simple, systematic framework designed to defeat the perception of “unsolvable volume” by establishing clear roles, clear responsibilities, and clear destination for every single item.

-GSTAR proves that when you divide the volume into four distinct streams—Reuse, Repurpose, Reduce, and Recycle—the “mountain” instantly becomes a series of manageable, high-value resources when collected at the right time and in the right way.
+GSTAR proves that when you divide the volume into four distinct streams— Reuse (Recover), Repurpose, Reduce, and Recycle—the “mountain” instantly becomes a series of manageable, high-value resources when collected at the right time and in the right way.

 GSTAR is a systematic, five-step resource recovery process that ensures not a single resource is wasted: